AraMambreyan/Improved-Dense-Trajectories/README.md

 ## Running

-After the setup and choosing which mode you'd like to run by assigning appropriate boolean variables, you need to create a Docker image from the `Dockerfile`.
-Make sure you are in the repository's directory and run:
+After the setup and choosing which mode you'd like to run by assigning appropriate boolean variables, put your input video files in the `data` directory.
+Then, make sure you are in the repository's directory and create a Docker image:

 ```
 docker build -t idt .